-A students' performance during the SCE is assessed using a Short Clinical Evaluation Form.
-The form is used by the CI to assess students' clinical performance of basic PT skills and by the student as a self-assessment of performance of basic PT skills appropriate for the clinical experience and in the clinical setting.
-The student receives instruction in the use of the tool and is expected to collaborate with the CI in setting performance goals for self-reflection and self-development.
+Student performance during the SCE is evaluated using a Short Clinical Evaluation Form.
+This form allows the Clinical Instructor (CI) to assess the student's clinical skills and for the student to conduct a self-assessment of their basic PT skills relevant to the clinical experience.
+Students receive guidance from the DCE on how to use this tool and are expected to work with the CI to set performance goals for self-reflection and development.

-Any changes and/or updates will be found in the course syllabus.
+Any changes or updates to this process will be detailed in the course syllabus